Choosing the right accommodation is one of the biggest decisions you'll make when planning an African safari.

 Usually excluded:

-• optional activities (e.g. hot air balloon safaris, helicopter flights)
+• Optional activities such as hot air balloon safaris or helicopter flights

-In some destinations, particularly Botswana and Zambia, prices may also include:
+In some destinations, particularly Botswana and Zambia, accommodation rates may also include light aircraft transfers and park or conservation fees.

-Always check what is included, as this can significantly affect overall value.
+Always check what is included, as inclusions can significantly affect the overall value of a safari lodge.

 How do I choose the right safari accommodation for my budget?

-Start with a realistic budget, but don't choose purely on price.
+Start with a realistic budget, but don't choose accommodation based on price alone.

-The best safari experiences are shaped by a combination of factors:
+The best safari experiences are shaped by several factors:

 • Location – being in the right area matters more than luxury finishes